Deep Echo State Network (DeepESN): A Brief Survey: Advances

 \item For what regards the experimental analysis in \emph{applications}, DeepESNs were shown to bring several advantages in both cases of synthetic and real-world tasks.
 Specifically, DeepESNs outperformed shallow reservoir architectures (under fair conditions on the number of total recurrent units and, as such, on the number of trainable readout parameters) on the Mackey-Glass next-step prediction task \cite{Gallicchio2018layering}, on the short-term Memory Capacity task \cite{Gallicchio2017DeepESN,Gallicchio2018MC}, on MSO tasks \cite{Gallicchio2017hierarchicalWIRN}, as well as on a Frequency Based Classification task \cite{Gallicchio2018design}, purposely designed to assess multiple-frequency representation abilities.
-As pertains to \emph{real-world problems}, the DeepESN approach recently proved effective in a variety of domains, including Ambient Assisted Living (AAL) \cite{Gallicchio2017AI*AAL}, medical diagnosis \cite{Gallicchio2018Parkinson}, speech and polyphonic music processing \cite{Gallicchio2018design,Gallicchio2019comparison}.
+As pertains to \emph{real-world problems}, the DeepESN approach recently proved effective in a variety of domains, including Ambient Assisted Living (AAL) \cite{Gallicchio2017AI*AAL}, medical diagnosis \cite{Gallicchio2018Parkinson}, speech and polyphonic music processing \cite{Gallicchio2018design,Gallicchio2019comparison}, metereological forecasting \cite{alizamir2020deep,kim2020time}, solar irradiance prediction \cite{li2020multi}, energy consumption and wind power generation prediction \cite{hu2020forecasting}, short-term traffic forecasting \cite{del2020deep}, destination prediction \cite{song2020destination} car parking and bike-sharing in urban computing \cite{kim2020time}, financial market predictions \cite{kim2020time}, and industrial applications (for blast furnace off-gas) \cite{dettori2020deep,colla2019reservoir}.